Tengrism: Tengrism and Buddhism

-The 17th century Mongolian chronicle Altan Tobchi (Golden Summary) contains references to Tengri.
-Tengrism was assimilated into Mongolian Buddhism while surviving in purer forms only in far-northern Mongolia.
+Tengrism was assimilated into Mongolian Buddhism, while surviving un-assimilated only in far-northern Mongolia.
 Tengrist formulas and ceremonies were subsumed into the state religion.
-This is similar to the fusion of Buddhism and Shinto in Japan.
-The Altan Tobchi contains the following prayer at its very end:
+The 17th-century Mongolian chronicle Altan Tobchi contains the following prayer at the very end:

-The figure of the God of War (Daichin Tengri) was iconographically depicted in Buddhist-influenced form and carried into battle by certain armies even in the modern era.
-During the Napoleonic Wars the Kalmyk prince Serebzhab Tyumen (1774-1858) and 500 Kalmyks of his Second Cavalry Regiment, as well as 500 Kalmyks of the First Regiment of Prince Jamba-Taishi Tundutov, carried the yellow banner of Daichin Tengri (as well as Okhin Tengri) through the battles of Borodino, Warsaw, Leipzig, Fère-Champenoise (1814) as well as the capture of Paris.
-In early 1921 the Buddhist Baron Roman von Ungern-Sternberg (1886-1921) was reportedly recognized as the God of War (Daichin Tengri) by the Bogd Khan of Mongolia.
-James Palmer in his book "The Bloody White Baron" quotes Ossendowski who claims that Baron Ungern's imminent death in 130 days was foretold on three separate occasions.
-First by two monks in the "Shrine of Prophecies" of Urga (Ulaanbaatar) who cast dice and came up with the number 130, then by the Bogd Khan himself who said "You will not die but you will be incarnated in the highest form of being.
-Remember that, Incarnated God of War, Khan of grateful Mongolia" and finally by a female shaman in the ger of the Buryat prince Djambolon.
-Ossendowski relates:
+The figure of the Mongolian god of war (Daichin Tengri) was iconographically depicted in Buddhist-influenced form and carried into battle by certain armies.
+During the Napoleonic Wars, the Kalmyk prince Serebzhab Tyumen (1774–1858) and 500 Kalmyks from his second cavalry regiment, as well as 500 Kalmyks of the first regiment of Prince Jamba-Taishi Tundutov, carried the yellow banner of Daichin Tengri through the battles of Borodino, Warsaw, Leipzig, Fère-Champenoise (1814) as well as the capture of Paris.
+In early 1921, the Buddhist baron Roman von Ungern-Sternberg (1886–1921) was reportedly recognized as Daichin Tengri by the Bogd Khan of Mongolia.
+James Palmer, in his book The Bloody White Baron, quotes Ferdynand Ossendowski who claims that Ungern-Sternberg's imminent death was foretold on three separate occasions:

 As the bones blackened, she began to examine them and then suddenly her face took on an expression of fear and pain.
 She nervously tore off the kerchief which bound her head and, contracted with convulsions, began snapping out short sharp phrases.
 'I see...I see the God of War...His life runs out...horribly...After it a shadow...black like the night...Shadow...One hundred thirty steps remain...Beyond darkness...Nothing...I see nothing...the God of War has disappeared.'
 Baron Ungern dropped his head.
 The woman fell over on her back with her arms stretched out.
 She had fainted, but it seemed to me that I noticed once a bright pupil of one of her eyes showing from under the closed lashes.
 Two Buriats carried the lifeless form, after which a long silence reigned in the yurta of the Buriat Prince.
 Baron Ungern finally got up and began to walk around the brazier, whispering to himself.